flonadb/flonadb/1-1-0/README.md

   credentials change, it can be very frustrating to wake up in the morning and a weekly batch processing job which runs at night failed since the application could not connect to the database because the database admin performed a routine update of the passwords during the day.
-- Database system independence, it means in theory you can swap the target database system without changing client code as long as the client application are written in such way that they are agnostic to the target database system behind.
+- Database system independence, it means in theory you can swap the target database system without changing client code as long as the client applications are written in such a way that they are agnostic to the target database system behind.
 And, you can plug in features that cut across all the database systems like collecting statistics, a custom security model, connection timeouts, data masking etc.
 - Data masking of configured column values both in the client application and the remote server.

 We're constantly adding new important features to FlonaDB in newer versions.

 ## Getting Started
 ### Getting FlonaDB Driver
 #### Download

 You can [download](https://s01.oss.sonatype.org/service/local/artifact/maven/redirect?r=releases&g=com.amiyul.flona&a=flona-driver-single&v=1.1.0&e=jar)
-the single jar file using the download button below and add it to your classpath.
+the single jar file and add it to your classpath.

 #### Maven